Officials tear out yearbook pages, prompt censorship claims

 BIGELOW, Ark.
-(AP) — Officials at an Arkansas high school physically tore out pages from the school’s published yearbook that included references to the U.S. Capitol riot, George Floyd and COVID-19, claiming ‘community backlash’, an action the Student Press Law Center condemned as censorship.
+(AP) — Officials at an Arkansas high school physically tore out pages from the school’s published yearbook that included references to the U.S. Capitol riot, George Floyd and COVID-19, claiming “community backlash,” an action the Student Press Law Center condemned as censorship.

 The SPLC, a nonprofit that defends the First Amendment rights of student journalists and their advisers at high school and college levels, and the Arkansas Democrat-Gazette both requested documentation regarding the community backlash.